liapatiso95-ctrl/character-sheet/spells.md

 You touch a stone surface or the ground, and call forth stone that shapes itself to your command.
 You can make any roughly shaped Small or Tiny item from the stone, including functional simple or martial melee weapons (for Medium or smaller creatures).
 Items made this way lose any magical durability after one hour, and become easily broken if they would not normally be functional in that shape.
 You can only have one such item created at once.

-***Cantrip Scaling***.
-When you reach certain levels, you can create one more item at a time using this Cantrip.
+***Cantrip Upgrade.*** When you reach certain levels, you can create one more item at a time using this Cantrip.
 At 5th level, you can have two such items.
 At 11th level, you can have 3 such items and at 17th level, you can have 4 such items.

 \page
 {{pageNumber,auto}}